nanogiants/nanogiants-docs/docs/reusable-workflows.md

 Now, every time you push changes to the `main` branch of your project repository, the `build.yml` workflow will be triggered.
 It will call the `basic-build.yml` reusable workflow from the central repository.
 This way, you've reused a standardized build process across different projects in our organization.

 For more information see: https://docs.github.com/en/actions/using-workflows/reusing-workflows#calling-a-reusable-workflow

-## Conclusion

-Using reusable workflows in GitHub allows our projects to benefit from consistent and efficient automation.
-The central workflow repository streamlines the maintenance and updating of workflows across our entire organization.
-By creating "Caller Workflow" files, you can seamlessly integrate these reusable workflows into your projects and reap the benefits of a shared approach.